bytzo/sessility/README.md

 # Detect player actions (attacking, using, etc.) as motility.
 # Default: true
 detect-action=true

-# Detect some player advancement actions (such as jumping) as motility.
-# (warning: may cause some false positives)
-# Default: false
-detect-advancement-action=false

 # Detect player rotation as motility.
 # Default: true